-TAXPAYER ASSISTANCE-www.revenue.ky.gov
+TAXPAYER ASSISTANCE-revenue.ky.gov

-Refund Inquiries - You may check the status of your refund at www.revenue.ky.gov.
+Refund Inquiries-You may check the status of your refund at refund.ky.gov.
 This system is available 24 hours a day, 7 days a week and is updated nightly.

 The following information from your return will be required: